sheriranka/matmul/README.md

 ## CreateData.py

 Python version of CreateData.ipynb.
-Takes 4 numbers on the command line.
+Takes 3 numbers on the command line.

 - First two numbers are start and end of powers of 2.
  - Number 2 **MUST** be greater than number 1.
-- Third number is power of 4.
+- Third number is powers of different nums.
-- Fourth number is power of 5.

 ## Graphing.py